waggle-sensor/beehive-server/publishing-tools/README.md

 001e0610c2db;2018/02/26 16:53:27;coresense:3;frame;HIH6130;temperature;41.41
 ```

-And output a filtered version, for example:
+The output consists of filtered stream _in the same format_.
+For example:

 ```
 001e0610e537;2018/02/26 17:02:24;coresense:4;frame;SHT25;humidity;42.55